truid-app/client-integration/README.md

 This example runs over plain `http` and on `localhost`.
 This is not secure, and only works on a test client.

-Currently the process of configuring a service in Truid requires contacting the Truid support and ask for a service to be registered.
+Currently, the process of configuring a service in Truid requires contacting the Truid support and ask for a service to be registered.

 ### Start the backend